Georges Méliès: International success

 In 1900, Méliès made numerous films, including the 13-minute-long Joan of Arc.
 He also made The One-Man Band, in which Méliès continued to fine-tune his special effects by multiplying himself on camera to play seven instruments simultaneously.
 Another notable film was The Christmas Dream, which merged cinematic effects with traditional Christmas pantomime scenes.

 In 1901, Méliès continued producing successful films and was at the peak of his popularity.
 His films that year included The Brahmin and the Butterfly, in which Méliès portrays a Brahmin who transforms a caterpillar into a beautiful woman with wings, but is himself turned into a caterpillar.
-He also made the féerie Red Riding Hood and Bluebeard, both based on stories from Charles Perrault.
-In Bluebeard, Méliès plays the eponymous wife-murderer and co-stars with Jeanne d'Alcy and Bleuette Bernon.
+He also made the féerie Red Riding Hood and Blue Beard, both based on stories from Charles Perrault.
+In Blue Beard, Méliès plays the eponymous wife-murderer and co-stars with Jeanne d'Alcy and Bleuette Bernon.
 The film is an early example of parallel cross-cutting and match cuts of characters moving from one room to the next.
-The Edison Company's 1902 film Jack and the Beanstalk, directed by Edwin S. Porter, was considered a less successful American version of several Méliès films, particularly Bluebeard.
-That year, he also made Off to Bloomingdale Asylum, a blackface burlesque that includes four white bus passengers transforming into one large black passenger who is then shot by the bus driver.
+The Edison Company's 1902 film Jack and the Beanstalk, directed by Edwin S. Porter, was considered a less successful American version of several Méliès films, particularly Blue Beard.
+That year, Méliès also made L'Omnibus des toqués ou Blancs et Noirs (The Omnibus of Crazy People or Whites and Blacks, entitled Off to Bloomingdale Asylum in the US), a blackface burlesque that includes four white bus passengers transforming into one large black passenger, who is then shot by the bus driver.

 In 1902, Méliès began to experiment with camera movement to create the illusion of a character changing size.
 He achieved this effect by "advancing the camera forward" on a pulley-drawn chair system, which was perfected to allow the camera operator to accurately adjust focus and for the actor to adjust his or her position in the frame as needed.
-This effect began with The Devil and the Statue, in which Méliès plays Satan and grows to the size of a giant to terrorize William Shakespeare's Juliet, but then shrinks when the Virgin Mary comes to the rescue.
+This effect began with The Devil and the Statue, in which Méliès plays Satan and grows to the size of a giant to terrorize William Shakespeare's Juliet, but then shrinks when the Virgin Mary comes to the rescue of the damsel in distress.
 This effect was used again in The Man with the Rubber Head, in which Méliès plays a scientist who expands his own head to enormous proportions.
-This new experiment, along with the others that he had perfected over the years, would be used in his most well-known and beloved film later that year.
+This experiment, along with the others that he had perfected over the years, was used in his most well-known and beloved film later that year.